-The development of skills was strengthened by the deployment of a senior and experienced occupational health nurse, based in the Eastern Cape, to train and provide support to medical practitioners on lung function tests.
+The development of skills was strengthened by the deployment of a senior and experienced occupational health nurse, based in the Eastern Cape, to train and provide support to medical practitioners on lung function tests and other needs.
 The impact of this initiative also led to improved quality of tests which ultimately ensured a more efficient claims process.